Hi. I'm Epilectra,

 Face your challenges.
 Don't accept defeat.

-Find new ways to do "normal" things.
+Find different ways to do things.
 Don't give up.

 Love yourself.
 Forgive yourself.
 Take time for yourself.
 Be compassionate to yourself.